Cepher-Bible/Kjv-Style-Covenant-Just/New-Testament/REVELATION.md

 \v 15 So hast thou also them that hold the doctrine of the Nicolaitans, which thing I hate.

-\v 16 Repent; or else I will come unto thee quickly, and will fight against them with the sword of my mouth.
+\v 16 turn; or else I will come unto thee quickly, and will fight against them with the sword of my mouth.

 \v 17 He that hath an ear, let him hear what the Spirit-Breath saith unto the assemblies; To him that overcometh will I give to eat of the hidden manna, and will give him a white stone, and in the stone a new name written, which no man knoweth saving he that receiveth it.